-If you or your employees handle cash, try to avoid getting into a routine.
+If you or your employees handle cash, try to avoid getting into a routine when depositing it to a bank or building society.
 It is also wise to reduce the amount of cash held on your business premises where possible.
 This can be done by:

 - making a regular, secure payment into the bank

 - transferring excess cash into a locked tamper-proof unit

 - removing cash overnight - eg emptying tills

 - encouraging the use of electronic payments, credit/debit cards or cheques

 - paying wages straight into staff bank accounts